twintale-games-2/dizi/README.md

 - Half-covering doesn't sound as crisp
 - For the authenticity

 So this means sometimes you may have to figure out which flute to use or which fingerings.
 Here's a conversion chart.
-But since this is a beginner's guide, the chart is for reference only, and I'll put a note above any exercises or pieces of music if they require a specific key or fingering.
+But since this is a beginner's guide, the chart is for reference only, and I'll put a note above any exercises or pieces of music if they require a specific key or fingering (unfortunately due to the program I used for the notation, the default is 1=D, please ignore this).
 If there are no notes, then the default is whatever flute you have with the fingering base tone = 5.

 | Base tone/Flute key | C   | D   | Eb  | E   | F   | G   | A   | Bb  |
 | ------------------- | --- | --- | --- | --- | --- | --- | --- | --- |